dfds/component-rfc/freight/notification.md

 ## 5 API
 ### 5.1 Short API description
 There is the ability to setup notification types (where you can set the iterable id to a freindly name, and supply API key).
-Then the ability to send a notification using that type.
+Also the ability to send a notification using that type.

 ### 5.2 Contract
 https://notification-component-test.freight.np.dfds.cloud/swagger/index.html (Test - not yet in UAT/Prod)